How To Get Rid Of Ants Inside & Outside the House

 Pros: Affordable, easy to use, non-toxic for kids, pets, and other animals

-Cons: Can create a sticky residue, can be time-consuming to make
+Cons: Can create a sticky residue, can be time-consuming to make, will only kill worker ants, will not wipe out the colony

 9. Salt